JOJ0/joj0.github.io/_posts/2018-11-3-the-charging-tape.md

 So why did my test-candidate explode then?

 It was simply overcharged.
-NiMh cells are designed to be only fast-charged until they reach their full capacity.
+NiMH cells are designed to be only fast-charged until they reach their full capacity.
 After that, keeping them connected to high current results in a lot of heat and...you saw the pics.

-So either the charger has thermal sensors to shut off before overheating or it just uses low current the cell can stand for a longer time duration.
+So either the charger has thermal sensors to shut off before overheating or it just uses low current the cell can withstand for a longer (infinite) time duration.

 Sensoring seemed difficult so I decided to build a low current charger.

-A safe current is 1/10 of its capacity (1/10 C).
+A safe current for NiMH cells is 1/10 of their capacity (1/10 C) or even less.
 In my batteries case this would be 1/10*80=8mA.
 There you have it, no affordable charger on the market seems to handle such a low current.
 Typically chargers go as low as 150mA, which is fine for typical batteries which have a capacity of 1500mAh to 2500mAh (or even more), but not for my tiny 80mAh cells.

-### Finding and customizing a design
+### Finding and customizing a circuit design
 <a name="finding"></a>

-Some googling and studying charger designs brought up this forum thread.
-The schematic suggested by member Sgt.fixme seemed to be a perfect fit: link fixme
+Some googling and studying charger designs brought up [this forum thread](https://forum.allaboutcircuits.com/threads/constant-nimh-trickle-charger.14624/).
+The schematic suggested by member Sgt.fixme seemed to be a perfect fit:

+original circuit pic here

-It features two regulators ICs: One limiting the current and the other one the voltage.
+It features two regulators ICs (TLV1117C): One limiting the current (U1) and the other one the voltage (U2).
+The battery(pack) is represented by capacitor C2 (he uses the similar behaviour of the capacitor for the software simulation)

-* Vc should be set slightly higher than the voltage of the fully charged battery pack.
-My two-cell packs got 2*1,35=2,7V so around 3 Volts should be fine.
+* charging voltage (measure between point A and ground) should be set slightly higher than the voltage of the fully charged battery pack.
+My two-cell packs have about 2*1,35=2,7V so around 2,8-2,9V should be fine.
-* Ic (charging current) as already discussed above, not more than 8mA
+* charging current (open circuit between points A and B and connect multimeter in between for measuring) as already discussed above, not more than 8mA

 I decided to use LM317 ICs.
 They are common and easy to get.

-Fortunately the design already handles V for two-cell packs and it can be fine tuned using the trim-pot.
+Fortunately the design already handles V for two-cell packs and it can be fine tuned using the trim-pot R5.

+Charging current is set by resistors R1,R2.
-I is set by resistor Ri fixme (He uses 2 identical resistors in parallel to split the current and not have to use an R that can stand higher power (more Watts), I will use just one R as my current is very little).
+(On first sight it is slightly confusing that he uses 2 identical resistors in parallel.
+I suppose he did this to split the current and not have to use an R that can stand higher power (more Watts), I will use just one R as my current is very little compared to the 260mA in the original design.
+Let’s just call my resistor R1 and forget about R2.)

+If you have a look on page fixme in the [LM317 datasheet](fixme link) you will find examples for current and voltage limiting circuits that look almost identical to Sgt.fixmes design.
+His circuit is basically “just” a combination of two examples.
+Well done!

+This is my customized version

+custom circuit pics here

+#### Some theory for the geeks

+Skip this if it’s boring ;-) I’ll try to explain why in my case R2 surely is not necessary.

+##### Original design

+Assuming R2 is missing:

+The formula for calculating the power consumption of a device (eg. a resistor) is

+P = V * I

+The V on R1 is unknown so just calculate it using Ohm’s law:

+V = R * I = 10 Ohm * 260 mA = 10 * 0,26 = 2,6 V

+Now find out how much power R1 has to withstand:

+P = V * I = 2,6 * 0,26 = 0,676 W (Watts)

+The most common resistors support max power levels of 0,3 to 0,5 Watts.
+With splitting the current in half by using a second resistor R2 in parallel with R1, also the power consumption is halfed to 0,338 W for each R.

+##### Customized design

+V = R * I = 120 Ohm * 8 mA = 120 * 0,008 = 0,96 V

+P = V * I = 0,96 * 0,008 = 0,00768 W = 7,7 mW

+7,7 milli Watts is nothing and also the smallest resistor form factor can withstand this.
+No need for splitting the current in half with a second R.